MileHacker Logo

 Transport

 Public baht buses are not accessible.
-Pre-booking private vans with ramps, if available, or relying on Grab or taxis with assistance is necessary.
+Pre-booking private vans with ramps, where possible, or relying on Grab or taxis with assistance is necessary.

 Getting Around